WEC-Sim/WEC-Sim/docs/_include/pto.rst

 conversion of mechanical power to electrical power.
-While the PTO blocks native to WEC-Sim are modeled as a simple linear spring-damper systems, PTO-Sim is capable of modeling many power conversion chains (PCC) such as mechanical drivetrain and hydraulic drivetrain.
+While the PTO blocks native to WEC-Sim are modeled as a simple linear spring-damper systems, PTO-Sim is capable of modeling many power conversion chains (PCC) such as mechanical and hydraulic drivetrains.
 PTO-Sim is made of native Simulink blocks coupled with WEC-Sim, using WEC-Sim's user-defined PTO blocks, where the WEC-Sim response (relative displacement and velocity for linear motion and angular position and velocity for rotary motion) is the PTO-Sim input.
 Similarly, the PTO force or torque is the WEC-Sim input.
-For more information on how PTO-Sim works, refer to [So et al., 2015], and :ref:`webinar3`.
+For more information on how PTO-Sim works, refer to [So et al., 2015] and :ref:`webinar3`.

 The files for the PTO-Sim tutorials described in this section can be found in the **PTO-Sim** examples on the `WEC-Sim Applications repository